 Fifth step: After the foreclosure

-Ultimately what happens when your house is foreclosed is that you may lose every cent you’ve ever invested into owning your house.
+Ultimately what happens when your house is foreclosed is that you may lose every cent you’ve ever invested in owning your house.
 It can destroy your credit and reputation.
-What happens when your house is foreclosed is that you’ve spent a lot of sleepless nights trying to figure out how you can stop the process.

-We have written a separate article that details the California foreclosure process timeline with exactly what you can expect to happen and when.
+We have written a separate article that details the California foreclosure process timeline with precisely what you can expect to happen and when in the Golden State.